 Please direct any questions to Professor Macaluso, chair of the 2016 Student Paper Award Committee.

 A generous bequest from Jack Shand, a long–term member of SSSR until his death in 2001, has made it possible for SSSR to offer Jack Shand Research Awards to support research in the social scientific study of religion.

-In 2013, we will give research grants only in the small grant category.
-We have allocated $40,000 to the small grants program, with individual awards limited to $5000.
+For 2016, SSSR Council has allocated $40,000 to this program.
+While individual awards do not ordinarily exceed $5000, it is possible to make a special request for more, to be considered at the committee's discretion.
 Applicants must have finished the Ph.D. degree and must be members of SSSR.
 In the case of co–authored requests, one author must be a member.
 Intellectual merit is the criterion by which proposals will be evaluated.

-Applicants should email a proposal, in PDF, to Scott Desmond, chair of the small grants committee, no later than May 1, 2013.
+Applicants should email a proposal, in PDF, to Nancy Nason–Clark, chair of the Shand Research Award committee, no later than May 1, 2016.
 The proposal should be no longer than 4 single–spaced pages of 12–point type, including a budget.
 The limit of 4 pages does not include references.